Your consumer rights

 - Make sure there are redress options if things go wrong

 By law, sellers or suppliers (known as ‘traders’) must treat you fairly, for example, by making sure products and services are safe and of a high standard.

-Upcoming changes to consumer laws
+Recent changes to consumer law

 - New rights for digital content contracts

-- New rights for contracts for the supply of services
+- New rights for services contracts

 - A ‘black list’ of contract terms that are always unfair

 - A ban on certain aggressive commercial practices, including fake reviews